digital-futures-academy/airport-challenge/airport.md

 **Domain Modelling for User Story 2**

 As a System Manager
-I would like to override the airport capacity
+I would like to override the airport capacity as required

 | **Object** | **Properties**                | **Message**            | **output** |
 | ---------- | ----------------------------- | ---------------------- | ---------- |